 Climate scenario models often extend far into the future, typically to 2050 or even 2100, well beyond traditional financial planning horizons.
 As Mark Carney described in his now well-known speech, climate change presents a “tragedy of the horizon,” where short-term financial decision-making fails to account for long-term consequences.
 Climate risk is, therefore, highly uncertain, with widely varying outcomes.
 Most models…

 From extreme weather to policy disruption, climate risks manifest in two distinct yet financially relevant forms: Physical and Transition.
 These risks are urgent and material, with significant financial impacts, especially for infrastructure projects with long investment horizons.
-At Scientific Climate Ratings (SCR), we assess both to provide a comprehensive view of climate-related exposure and quantify their financial impact.
-Below, we outline…
+Exposure to physical risks such as floods and heat stress can result in a significant loss in value for infrastructure assets.
+According to a…

 Reuters news agency has published an exclusive article introducing Scientific Climate Ratings (SCR), an EDHEC venture, highlighting its distinctive position as the first agency to estimate projected financial losses for thousands of infrastructure assets across multiple climate change scenarios.
 The article authored by Simon Jessop, Editor of Sustainable Finance at Reuters, addressed the growing need to understand the potential costs…